redis/redis-doc/topics/rediscli.md

     $ redis-cli -a myUnguessablePazzzzzword123 ping
     PONG

+Alternatively, it is possible to provide the password to `redis-cli` via the `REDISCLI_AUTH` environment variable.

 Finally, it's possible to send a command that operates on a database number other than the default number zero by using the `-n <dbnum>` option: